 Note: Can start with higher walking MPH in Step #2 and increase accordingly to the protocol, exs, increase 0.2 MPH for Step 3, etc. .

-Step # 3 Walk until you develop discomfort or tiredness in your legs and continue to walk until the leg discomfort is a 3-4 on the pain scale.
+- Step # 3 Increase walking speed to 2.4 MPH. - Step # 4 Walk until you develop discomfort or tiredness in your legs and continue to walk until the leg discomfort is a 3-4 on the pain scale.

 Claudication Scale: